 Since Tesla vehicles do not include a spare tire, if you get a flat tire, your options are limited.
-You can attempt a short-term repair on the spot, or have the vehicle trailered to a service station for tire repair or replacement.
+You can have it replaced, repaired, attempt a short-term repair on the spot, or have the vehicle trailered to a service station for tire repair or replacement.

 For on-the-road repairs, the options available are:

 - Contact Tesla Roadside service.
 In many areas, they can come with a temporary replacement tire, which can get you to service to repalce the tire.